xcore/sc_spi/module_spi_master/doc/api.rst

 .. _sec_api:

-SPI Master API
+SPI master API
 ==============

 .. _sec_conf_defines:

-Configuration Defines
+Configuration defines
 ---------------------

 The file spi_conf.h can be provided in the application source code, without it the default values specified in spi_master.h and spi_slave.h will be used.